-Figure 2: (Color online) Our results (filled circles) for $(\Delta u + \Delta \bar{u})/(u + \bar{u}){287}$ (top, dominated by proton measurements and shown here for reference) and ${288}$ ($\Delta d + \Delta \bar{d})/(d + \bar{d})$ (bottom).
-The error bars on our results reflect the statisti- ${289}$ cal uncertainties.
-The upper bands show the total systematic uncertainties on ${290}$ our results, while the lower bands represent the portions of those uncertainties ${291}$ that arise from neglecting the strange-quark contribution.
-Also plotted are ex- ${292}$ isting semi-inclusive DIS data (HERMES [55]), inclusive DIS data (Jefferson ${293}$ Lab E99117 [42] and Jefferson Lab CLAS EG1b [31]), and models and pa- ${294}$ rameterizations as described in Fig. 1.
-More recent semi-inclusive DIS data ${295}$ from HERMES [56] cannot be shown in this figure as the quark and antiquark ${296}$ contributions are separated.
+Figure 3: (Color online) Our results (filled circles) for $(\Delta u + \Delta \bar{u})/(u + \bar{u})$ (top, dominated by proton measurements and shown here for reference) and $(\Delta d + \Delta \bar{d})/(d + \bar{d})$ (bottom).
+The error bars on our results reflect the statistical uncertainties.
+The upper bands show the total systematic uncertainties on our results, while the lower bands represent the portions of those uncertainties that arise from neglecting the strange-quark contribution.
+Also plotted are inclusive DIS data (Jefferson Lab E99117 [46] and Jefferson Lab CLAS EG1b [33]), semi-inclusive DIS data (HERMES [59] and COMPASS [60], reconstructed as described in the text), and models and parameterizations as described in Fig. 2.
+The recent pQCD parameterizations from the JAM collaboration were performed at $Q^2 \approx 1$ (GeV/c)2 and are not plotted with our higher- Q^2 data.

-consistent with a zero crossing between x=0.4 and x=0.55, as reported by the Jefferson Lab E99-117 measurement [51]; extending the original LSS(BBS) pQCD parameterization [12] to explicitly include quark OAM [13] gives a visibly better match to our data at large x.
+Our data disfavor the original LSS(BBS) pQCD parameterization [14], while they are consistent with an extension that explicitly includes quark OAM [15].
 Our leading-order extraction of $(\Delta d + \Delta \bar{d})/(d + \bar{d})$ shows no evidence of a transition to a positive slope, as is eventually required by hadron helicity conservation, in the x range probed.
 It is not yet possible to definitively distinguish between modern models - pQCD, statistical, NJL, or DSE - in the world data to date, but our data points will help constrain further work in the high-x regime.
 Our results were obtained with a new measurement technique, relying on an open-geometry spectrometer deployed at a large scattering angle with a gas Čerenkov detector to limit the charged-pion background.

-Two dedicated DIS A_1^n experiments [57, 58] have been approved to run at Jefferson Lab in the coming years, pushing to higher x and studying the Q^2 evolution of the asymmetry; one will use an open-geometry spectrometer [57].
-Our data, in combination with previous measurements, suggest that additional neutron DIS measurements in the region $0.5 \le x \le 0.8$ will be of particular interest in establishing the high-x behavior of the nucleon spin structure; in addition, an extension of the DSE-based approach [18] to x < 1 would be valuable.
+Our data, in combination with previous measurements, suggest that additional neutron DIS measurements in the region $0.5 \le x \le 0.8$ will be of particular interest in establishing the high-x behavior of the nucleon spin structure; in addition, an extension of the DSE-based approach [20] to x < 1 would be valuable.
 It is our hope that our data will inspire further theoretical work in the high-x DIS region.

 We gratefully acknowledge the outstanding support of the Jefferson Lab Accelerator Division and Hall A staff in bringing this experiment to a successful conclusion.
-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Award Numbers DE-FG02-87ER40315 and DE-FG02-94ER40844 and Contract DE-AC05-06OR23177, under which the Jefferson Science Associates, LLC, operate Jefferson Lab.
+This mate-359 rial is based upon work supported by the U.S. Department360 of Energy, Office of Science, Office of Nuclear Physics, un-361 der Award Numbers DE-FG02-87ER40315 and DE-FG02-363 94ER40844 and Contract DE-AC05-06OR23177, under which364 the Jefferson Science Associates, LLC, operate Jefferson Lab.
+365